 By understanding the three main VAT schemes for small businesses, you’ll be able to choose the one that’s right for your business and ensure the figures on your VAT return are correct.

 We briefly mentioned these above, but here are the three main VAT accounting schemes in more detail:

-The VAT schemes that you are eligible to register for depends on your taxable turnover and affect how often you can reclaim VAT.
+s that you are eligible for upon VAT registration depends on your taxable turnover and affects how often you can reclaim VAT.
 This table explains each scheme in more detail.

 |Turnover||Client type||VAT options||Benefits||Drawbacks|

 |Less than £85,000||Mostly non-VAT registered customers||Don’t register for VAT||Don’t need to pay or charge VAT||None|

 |Less than £85,000||Mostly VAT registered customers||Voluntarily register for Standard Rate VAT||-Reclaim VAT you’ve been charged |

 -Your outgoing invoices may increase to account for VAT

 |From £85,000 to £150,000||Any||Register for Standard Rate VAT or Flat Rate VAT||If Flat Rate: |